ozatici/ozatici/README.md

-- 👋 Hi, I’m @ozatici
+- 👋 Hi, I’m sarah @ozatici
 - 👀 I'm a dancer, learner, explorer, creator
 - 🌱 I’m currently learning node js and react :)
-- 📫 sarah.ozatici@gmail.com
+- 📫 sarah.ozatici @ gmail.com

 <!---
 ozatici/ozatici is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.